Pabs44/ELEC351_Courswork_Groub_B/README.txt

 read_FIFO and write_FIFO functions read and write data to the FIFO in their own threads Writing to the FIFO doesn’t block any other tasks
 LINE 158 Blocks if the FIFO is empty

-4.
+Writing to a full FIFO is a critial error there for a Red light is turned on 4.
 Temperature, pressure and light max and min values have been implemented and can be changed by typing set_low() or set_high() The console will ask for each value in turn